o19s/agent_q/README.md

 AgentQ lets you automate your test driven relevancy cases via [Quepid](Quepid.com).
 Easily integrate testing your Solr or Elasticsearch search engine into your CI or Continuous Deployment pipeline.
 Be confident that you have highly relevant search results without the manual testing!

-Run a Quepid case automatically from the command line by passing in a case number (`1139`) and the score threshold for pass or failure (`75`):
+Run a Quepid case automatically from the command line by passing in a case number (`1139`) and the score threshold for deciding if your search results pass or fail (`75`):

 ```sh
 > ./agent_q 1139 75 epugh@opensourceconnections.com $QUEPID_PASSWORD